 “Most businesses are data rich, but information poor.” – Avinash Kaushik, Digital Marketing Evangelist at Google & Author of Web Analytics 2.0.

-Data is knowledge and knowledge is power.
-There are numerous Ecommerce KPIs (Key Performance Indicators) that can help you measure your business operations with ease.
+There are numerous ecommerce KPIs that can help you measure your business performance and operations with ease.
+Tracking these ecommerce metrics is essential for business growth.

-You can learn about your customers, improvise and offer them greater value than before.
-Remember, the right data helps you take the right decisions at the right time so that your online business can scale in the right direction!
+You can learn about your customers, improvize, and offer them greater value than before to boost conversions.
+Remember, the right data helps you make the right decisions at the right time so that your online business can scale in the right direction!

 - An Overview of Ecommerce KPIs [INFOGRAPHICS]